Debdutta-Panda/skia-lab/index.md

       - `externals`

 # Minimal Working code
-Here is the minimal code whic will just draw a rectangle:
+Here is the minimal code which will just draw a rectangle:
 ```cpp
 #include <windows.h>